Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Description: On Halloween night our Filipino kids will go trick or treat on each table in the hall, everyone can come and join the party for it’s going to be sweet!
 Wear your best costume for a prize that’s sure to delight! (kids, adults and family categories) The night will end with a disco/just dance.

-November Caroling for Christmas Charity Hamper and Bayanihan (Preparation for Christmas Pageant)
+November (Women's Volleyball League, Caroling for Christmas Charity Hamper and Bayanihan (Preparation for Christmas Pageant)

 Description:

-a.
+b.
 Caroling - To sing Christmas carols and spread the happiness by conducting house to house caroling in your suburb on Nov 8, 15, 22 and 29 between 5:00 PM- 7:00 PM, to solicit assistance that you can provide to help our association to raise funds for the Christmas Party on December 1 especially for the kids’ lolly bags and food.
-The money that will be collected will also be donated to our Filipino Kababayan's charity hampers especially in Batangas.
+The money that will be collected will also be donated to our Filipino Kababayan's charity hampers for charity group in the Philippines.

-B. Christmas Pageant float preparation - for Filipinos to meet on Weekends to start making the stuff need for the float.
+c.
+Christmas Pageant float preparation - for Filipinos to meet on Weekends to start making the stuff needed for the float.

 A. Christmas Party